alexkokkinos/slack-app/README.md

 Only the remainder of the current day's hourly forecast is considered in generating this walk time suggestion.

 In the next development phase, this application will interface with a calendar API such as Google Calendar to fit your walk in to your schedule.
-It would automatically notify you of your day's walking time(s).
+It would automatically notify you of your day's walking time(s) and block off time on your calendar.

 # Local Development